yanis7774/talk-llama-fast/README.md

 - Check that you have Cuda Toolkit 11.x.
 If not - install: https://developer.nvidia.com/cuda-11-8-0-download-archive
 - Download latest [release](https://github.com/Mozer/talk-llama-fast/releases) in zip.
 Extract it's contents.
 - Download whisper model to folder with talk-llama.exe: [for English](https://huggingface.co/ggerganov/whisper.cpp/blob/main/ggml-medium.en-q5_0.bin) or [for Russian](https://huggingface.co/ggerganov/whisper.cpp/blob/main/ggml-medium-q5_0.bin) (or even ggml-large-v3-q5_0.bin it is larger but better).
 You can try small-q5 if you don't have much VRAM.
 For English try [distilled medium](https://huggingface.co/distil-whisper/distil-medium.en/blob/main/ggml-medium-32-2.en.bin), it takes 100 MB less VRAM.
-- Download LLM to same folder [mistral-7b-instruct-v0.2.Q5_0](https://huggingface.co/TheBloke/Mistral-7B-Instruct-v0.2-GGUF/blob/main/mistral-7b-instruct-v0.2.Q5_0.gguf), you can try q4_K_S or q3 if you don't have much VRAM.
+- Download LLM to same folder [mistral-7b-instruct-v0.2.Q5_0](https://huggingface.co/TheBloke/Mistral-7B-Instruct-v0.2-GGUF/blob/main/mistral-7b-instruct-v0.2.Q5_0.gguf) or [Vikhr-7B for Russian](https://huggingface.co/pirbis/Vikhr-7B-instruct_0.2-GGUF/blob/main/vikhr-7b-instruct_0.2.Q5_0.gguf).
+You can try q4_K_S or q3 if you don't have much VRAM.
 - Now let's install my modified sillyTavern-extras, wav2lip, xtts-api-server, tts (all from my github).
 Note: xtts-api-server conflicts with SillyTavern-Extras (xtts deepspeed needs torch 2.1 but some package in extras (torchvision 0.17.2) needs torch 2.2).
 Before that i was able to run them both in 3.11, but users reported several problems trying to install xtts-api-server together with SillyTavern-Extras without conda.
 So now we will install everything with 2 different conda environments with different torches (7 GB for each conda, i know it is big).
 It has 2 parts: for xtts and for SillyTavern-Extras.
 If you know how to install everything in 1 conda environment step by step - open a PR.

 install [miniconda](https://docs.anaconda.com/free/miniconda/).
 During installation make sure to check "Add Miniconda3 to my PATH environment variable" - it's important.